YuriyKozhev/Behavioral-Design-Patterns/README.md

 # DesignPatterns
-Design Patterns, implemented in Python
+Design Patterns, implemented in Java and Python

 Here's the list of currently implemented patterns
 - Memento